 - Men could only be saved in the ark and we can only be saved in the church.

 - There was only one ark and there is only one church.

-- There was only one door on the ark and there is only one door in the church.
+- There was only one door into the ark and there is only one door into the church.

 I have another comparison not mentioned yet.
 Everyone was invited to come into the ark but only a few came in.
 It is the same with the church.

 We also examined the idea of covenants.
 These were promises God made to man about what He was going to do.
 God made a covenant with Noah concerning the ark.
 The promise was that those who entered it would be saved from the disaster about to happen.

 Let us now look at the flood and its consequences.

 In chapter seven we see the final preparations being made for entering the ark before the flood comes.